-Water-oil relative permeability - Quality assessment and control of procedures and raw results and reports - Evaluation and check on numerical techniques used to convert raw data to relative permeability - Relative permeability hysteresis - Selecting, refining and grouping results for simulator input
+Water-oil relative permeability - Quality assessment and control of procedures, raw results and reports - Evaluation and check on numerical techniques used to convert raw data to relative permeability - Relative permeability hysteresis - Selecting, refining and grouping results for simulator input

-Gas-oil relative permeability - Phase specific measurement techniques and raw data differences - Critical gas saturation and retrograde considerations - Gravity drainage and method choice
+Gas-oil relative permeability - Critical gas saturation and retrograde considerations - Gravity drainage and method choice

 Three phase relative permeability - Measurement and modelling techniques - Validation and correlation of results